padmasharma/padmasharma.github.io/index.md

 #### Working Papers

-<a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">Assessing Regulatory Responses to Troubled Banks (submitted) </a>
+<a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">Assessing Regulatory Responses to Banking Crises (submitted) </a>

-When banks fail, public assessment of regulatory actions consists of opposition to specific bailouts or liquidations.
-Instead, regulators need to be evaluated against their objectives of protecting financial stability while discouraging moral hazard.
-I evaluate banking and savings and loan (S&L) regulators during the 1980's crises against these competing objectives using a Bayesian latent class model.
-My results show that the banking authority (FDIC) conformed to these objectives whereas the S&L regulator (FSLIC), which subsequently became insolvent, deviated from them.
-Timely interventions based on this evaluation framework could have redressed the FSLIC's decision structure and prevented losses to taxpayers.
+During banking crises, the public criticizes regulators for bailouts or liquidations of specific banks.
+A comprehensive assessment of regulators, however, requires examining all their decisions against regulators' objectives of preserving financial stability while discouraging moral hazard.
+I develop a Bayesian latent class model to assess regulators on these competing objectives and evaluate banking and savings and loan (S & L) regulators during the 1980's crises.
+I find the banking authority (FDIC) conformed to these objectives whereas the S & L regulator (FSLIC), which subsequently became insolvent, deviated from them.
+Timely interventions based on this evaluation could have redressed the FSLIC's decision structure and prevented losses to taxpayers.

 <a href="https://drive.google.com/file/d/1O7xGlZXdaysFSBUsP4f9XppBccAl3eGH/view?usp=sharing" target="_blank">Risk-shifting, Regulation and Government Assistance </a>